dev-lixiang/dev-lixiang.github.io/content/_index.md

 ---
-title: Blog
+title: Welcome
 ---

-Hiya friends, welcome here. :smile:
+Hiya friends, welcome here. :smile: Take a look what I have here.